vulkan0n/bolsillo-bch/README.md

 ## Packages

 - `@selene/app`: iOS/Android React Native wallet application in Expo.
 - `@selene/common`: Shared utilities and code.
-NOTE that `@selene/web` has to import files from other packages directly, rather than from the default export.
-This is some kind of webpack or CommonJS issue, but hasn't been solved yet.
+Any modifications to this require recompiling with TypeScript as other packages import from the `dist` folder directly.
 - `@selene/server`: Backend code and stat tracking.
 - `@selene/web`: React app for web frontend.